AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 ![experimental_design](/resources/vbo_experimental_design_sessions.png)

-Interleaved between active behavior sessions are <b>passive viewing</b> sessions where mice are given their daily water ahead of the sesssion (and are thus satiated) and view the stimulus with the lick spout retracted so they are unable to earn water rewards.
+Interleaved between active behavior sessions are <b>passive viewing</b> sessions where mice are given their daily water ahead of the session (and are thus satiated) and view the stimulus with the lick spout retracted so they are unable to earn water rewards.
 This allows comparison of neural activity in response to stimuli under different behavioral contexts - active task engagement and passive viewing without reward.
 Passive sessions include `OPHYS_2_images_A_passive` (passive session with familiar images), and `OPHYS_5_images_A_passive` (passive session with novel images).

 <b> What `session_types` belong to each `project_code`? </b>